Virtual Assistant

 - Relay

-Although the Shelly and SDM530C are a meter, relay and sensor, they must be created separately.
+Although the Shelly and the SDM530C are both a meter, relay, and sensor, they must be created separately.

 1. Sensors

-The sensors are used by the system to know the closed or open (ON/OFF) status of the relay.
+Sensors are used by the system to know the closed or open status (ON/OFF) of the relay.

 Under sensors, add a sensor.
-Parameters depending on the model:
+Parameters according to the model:

 Eastron SDM530C (Modbus RTU)

-- Name : Unique name that identifies the device, its location, and the solution.
-Ex.
-Relay counter Laundry room no. 1.
+- Name: unique name identifying the device, its location, and the solution.
+E.g., Meter-Relay Laundry no 1.

 State On/Off

-Save the address into the device directly.
-See Eastron SDM530C user manual.
+Register the address directly in the device.
+See the Eastron SDM530C user manual.

 0